Bernardo-f/Care4Plant-App/README.md

 # Care4PlantApp

 ## Description:
 Care4Plant is a multilingual mobile application developed to support the emotional well-being of informal caregivers.
 Unlike existing caregiver apps that focus primarily on patient-related tasks, Care4Plant centers entirely on the caregiver.
 It uses a virtual plant metaphor to represent users' stress levels and emotional states.
 The application encourages self-care through mood tracking, guided activities, and community interaction, and is currently available in Spanish, English, and Welsh.
-A two-week preliminary study involving nine users indicated high usability and user engagement, particularly through the plant-based metaphor and personalized well-being recommendations.
+A two-week preliminary study involving nine users indicated acceptable usability levels and user engagement, particularly through the plant-based metaphor and personalized well-being recommendations.

 ## Main Features